 As visitors enter our school property they observe an attractive exterior embellished with freshly planted flowers and seasonal décor.
 The lobby is welcoming and comfortable.
 Eye-catching murals decorate the walls throughout the building and a bulletin board proudly displays the various honors and awards received by Oakview students, teachers, and PTA.
-Student work is displayed throughout the building along with class writings displayed on our "Windows of Writing" wall.
+Student work is displayed throughout the building along with students' individual writings displayed on our "Windows of Writing" wall.
 Students, teachers, parents, and community members spend each day in an inviting facility where the space is ample and the environment is healthy.

 Developmentally appropriate and engaging lessons are observed in classrooms.
-The administration team outlines expectations regarding daily instruction and provides regular feedback to staff regarding classroom environment.
-Attractive student work displays are located inside and outside of classrooms and are labeled with the work title and state standards.
+The administrative team outlines expectations regarding daily instruction according to the Greenville County Schools Instructional Protocol expectation list.
+Regular feedback is given to staff regarding classroom environment, knowledge base, assessment/feedback, and instructional delivery.
+Attractive student work displays are located inside and outside of classrooms and are labeled with the work title, state standards in which the work aligns, and learning targets.

 Playground equipment is inspected regularly to comply with safety codes.
 Students, staff, and community use the paved walking track to improve physical fitness.
 The schools sharing garden and butterfly garden, both outdoor classrooms, provide additional opportunities to enhance instruction.
 In addition, Oakview's nature trail and outdoor learning lab allow students to become one with nature and provide an opportunity to experience learning in a contemporary environment.
-This space will also be expanded to include 13 fitness stations to support health and wellness for students and employees.
+This space has also been expanded to include 13 outdoor fitness stations in support of health and wellness for students, employees, and the community.

 Our maintenance staff, including one plant engineer, one head custodian, and five custodians maintain our appealing building and grounds.
 This staff takes pride in keeping the building clean and all equipment in proper working order.
 Maintenance of the school grounds and landscaping are included in custodial duties.
-Also, survey results and custodial inspections provide us with the opportunity to make necessary modifications and improvements to our facility and grounds.
+Also, survey results, suggestions from the community/employees, and custodial inspections provide us with the opportunity to make necessary modifications or improvements to our facility and grounds.
 Results from energy audits create an awareness of energy saving efforts.
 The custodial staff, as well as school personnel, immediately report any and all safety concerns that might arise.
 Our well maintained facility enables us to provide a safe learning environment for all students and staff.